noderod/DARLMID/README.md

 This project was started as a possible final project for CS 5170 in Northeastern University, Spring 2021 semester.

+PostgreSQL and Redis ports left open instead of merely exposed in case these databases need to be accessed from other servers, this may be modified.

 ## Deployment

+Modify the *.env* file to change the credentials.

 Note: *sudo* permission may be necessary.